Do you want to know why you’re not losing fat, like, for real? You’re eating too much.

 You can check how close you were with the answers in the footnotes.
 Remember your answers because we’re going to come back to them.

 But, first.
-We’re taking a small diversion from our regular scheduled programming because until we don’t get these myths out of the way: we’re not going anywhere.
+We’re taking a small diversion from our regularly scheduled programming because until we don’t get these myths out of the way: we’re not going anywhere.

 Starvation Mode and Slow Metabolisms.
 OH MY!

 I’m supposed to write an epigrammatic lead here–but I can’t be bothered.
 So let’s just pretend I did.
 Oh, and let’s also pretend it was funny and you laughed.

 Starvation mode (sometimes referred to as metabolic damage) is the idea that if you eat too little an amount of calories for an extended period of time your body stops burning fat; in fact, it starts doing the opposite – you start gaining weight ‘even when consuming 800 calories’.
 Sound familiar?

 So, how much truth is there to this?

 Well, see, Starvation Mode is an odd one.
 Odd because, while it’s not entirely correct – it’s not entirely incorrect either.